jacksen30/100-Days-of-Code--2024/README.md

 1. Responsive Design - Utilizing Flexbox for layout
 2. Header and Nav Structure - Building and refactoring the structure, and styling it appropriately for the user’s viewport.
 3. Figma - Working from a Figma wireframe, Doing my best to match the wireframe 100%

+## Day 6 - 5th June 2024

+### Project: My Personal Portfolio Website

+Today I only had 1 Hour spare due to other commitments, but I really want to do my best to maintain a minimum of 1 hour of coding / studying programming every day for 100 Days !
+So I sat down and got it done :muscle:
+I moved onto the contact form page .
+I had written the basic HTML structure a couple of months ago for the form so spent my time familarising myself with the code I had already wrote and started applying some css styling to the form wrapper, input fields and the submit button.
+Im trying to make the contact form as modular and as reuseable as possible as I have some other websites im currently working on and would be happy to re-use a good portion of this code to speed up my workflow.

+**Key areas of focus:**

+1. HTML Forms
+2. Responsive Design - Mobile First